stkevintan/hexo-theme-material-flow/README.md

 ```

 ### `widgets.yml`
-Defines the widget to show on your site's sidebar, eg:
+Defines the widget to show in the sidebar, eg:
 ```yaml
 - about
 - friendly-links